CodeSizzler/GSIHacks/OpenAI Hackathon Series/Unlocking Possibilities: Introduction to Azure OpenAI Service /challenge.md

 <h1> Challenge</h1>

-In this OpenHack, you need to deploy an Azure OpenAI model and generate responses from then with the SDK.
-You need to explore different parameters that are passed with the request, how to include the library, and how to request a generated response.
+In this OpenHack, get started with Azure OpenAI by provisioning the service as an Azure resource and using Azure OpenAI Studio to deploy and explore OpenAI models.

 <b>You have been given a sandbox environment for this demo and you can use the same to execute the solution for the hack scenario.</b>